-One big reason the cobbler industry has been virtually wiped out over the years: the majority of shoes worn today are so poorly made they aren't even able to be resoled or repaired.
+One big reason the cobbler industry has been virtually wiped out over the years is that the majority of shoes worn today are so poorly made that they aren't even able to be resoled or repaired.
 Although some shoes are certainly more... eccentric... than others, most people wear cheap shoes imported from Asia or Latin America.
 These shoes are usually made with glue, vastly shortening their potential lifespan.

 But just because the shoe repair industry isn't what it once was doesn't mean that you shouldn't do everything in your power to keep your shoes long-lasting, comfortable, and visually appealing, especially if they are designer leather shoes.
 Although the best designer leather shoes come with a hefty price tag, that's because they are made with far superior design, craftsmanship, and materials.
 Plus, they won't fall apart after a single season of moderate use.

 In fact, with the right shoe care, you can make sure your designer leather shoes last indefinitely.
 Here are a few helpful ways to prevent damage to your nicer shoes and keep them lasting for much longer.